danielnguyen3/Effort-Tracking-Analytics-Engineer-project/README.md

 | 1XYZF2       | 901       | To Do       | PI18 Iteration 5 | 2025-12-16  |                | 7           |

-**Developer Capacity - Additive Fact Table Approach**
-- Grain: One row per developer capacity in every sprint period
-- Measurements: Capacity day, load day, Total leaves day

 #### Physical Modeling
-In this section will define data type and constrains for Fact and dimensions tables
+In this section will define data type and constraints for the Fact and dimensions tables
 ##### Fact Tables

 **Developer Effort**